How Anxiety Works: Its Impact on Daily Life

 Key Brain Regions

-The biological foundation of anxiety involves three key brain regions:
+The biological basis of anxiety involves three key brain regions:

 • Amygdala — processes fear and alerts the body to possible threats.
-Chronic overactivity causes an oversensitive alarm system.
+When chronically overactive, it creates an oversensitive alarm system.

-• Prefrontal cortex (PFC) — regulates impulses and decisions.
-When anxiety prevails, the PFC struggles to maintain its moderating influence.
+• Prefrontal cortex (PFC) — manages impulses and decisions.
+When anxiety takes over, the PFC struggles to keep its calming influence.

-• Hippocampus — plays a crucial role in memory and context.
-When anxiety disrupts its activity, you may develop negative associations or recall memories in ways that perpetuate fear.
+• Hippocampus — plays a key role in memory and context.
+When anxiety disrupts it, you may form negative associations or recall memories in ways that keep fear alive.

-Over time, repeated stress can alter these neural pathways and entrench patterns of anxiety.
+Over time, repeated stress can reshape these brain pathways and lock in patterns of anxiety.

 Neurotransmitter Imbalances